SuSonicTH/zigluastrip/README.md

 a small commandline tool/library to minimize a lua source script by removing unnessesary whitespaces and comments to compact the source file.

 ## compile exe
-To compile the executable you need zig, tested with master (upcomming 0.12.0) it can be downloadad as a single archive from [ziglang.org](https://ziglang.org/download/)
+To compile the executable you need zig, tested with zig 0.13.0, it can be downloadad as a single archive from [ziglang.org](https://ziglang.org/download/)

 Uncompress the archive and either add it to your path or call the build command with the full path.